JenHsuan/JenHsuan/README.md

 ### Hi there 👋

-- I’m currently working on Garmin International as a software engineer
 - Look to collaborate on communities like sofware devlopment, UX design, or product management, etc.
 - You can reach me by mailing to of_alpha@hotmail.com